rid-dim/pySafe/README.md

 The package (will) include an importable and installable module, as well as utilities to generate the bindings and hopefully eventually some example applications beyond 'hello world'.

-Designed to be minimally dependent; only cffi is not included in the base python install.
-We do however use features that currently require python 3.6+ .
+Designed to be minimally dependent, however the following modules are not included in the base python install:

+-cffi, py-cid, multihash

+We use features that currently require python 3.6+ .
 With enough interest, we could probably back port it, but this will depend on our chosen asynchronous implementation.

-Currently under construction - so please don't criticize but just open a pull request ;)
+Under heavy development - so please don't criticize but just open a pull request ;)